Miew354/IMX500-Python-Tools/readme.md

 python ./app.py stop
 ```

+#### Configuration

+See `config.py` for various configuration options.

 #### Test Clients:

-There's two example client scripts that connect to the socket and process streamed detection data.
+There's some example client scripts that connect to the relevant socket and process streamed detection data.